Albany unemployment jumps to 11.8 percent

 Wed, 10 Mar 2010 23:06:54 GMT —

 Albany's unemployment rate hit 11.8 percent in January, up 1.3 percent from December.
 That increase is keeping the local department of labor office busy.

 Also looking for jobs is Ula Peterson who has been out of work since July.
 She says she sends out 100 resumes a week.

-God is my health and my strength, and he TMs been providing for me throughout, and I know that I will secure employment, said Peterson.
+"God is my health and my strength, and he's been providing for me throughout, and I know that I will secure employment," said Peterson.

-Be flexible.
-I think that's probably the most important characteristic you can have in a very difficult job market, Thurmond told FOX 31 News during a phone interview Wednesday afternoon.
+"Be flexible.
+I think that's probably the most important characteristic you can have in a very difficult job market," Thurmond told FOX 31 News during a phone interview Wednesday afternoon.

 For more information on the Department of Labor's job programs go to www.dol.state.ga.us.